lubyk/dub/README.md

 * error function captures current 'print' function and can be used with self._errfunc.
 * fully tested
 * custom method binding name

-# TODO

-* documentation

-# Usage

-Create an inspector that will inspect a list of headers given by 'INPUT' (a list of files and directories.
-You need to have Doxygen installed

-    local ins = dub.Inspector {
-      INPUT    = 'foo/include',
-      -- optional
-      DOXYGEN_CMD = 'path/to/doxygen',
-    }

-Create bindings:

-    local binder = dub.LuaBinder()

-    binder:bind(ins, {
-      output_directory = 'tmp',
-    })

-You should now have a 'cpp' file for each class in tmp.

-Example to build a class called 'Vect':

-    binder:build {
-      work_dir = '.',
-      output   = 'tmp/Vect.so',
-      inputs   = {
-        'tmp/dub/dub.cpp',
-        'tmp/Vect.cpp',
-        'fixtures/pointers/vect.cpp',
-      },
-      includes = {
-        'tmp',
-        'foo/include',
-      },
-    }

-You can now use your class:

-    package.cpath = package.cpath .. 'tmp/?.so;'
-    require 'Vect'
-    local v = Vect(1,3)
-    v.x = 4
-    print(v.x)
-    -- etc

-Please read the tests for more detail until the documentation is updated.

-# Things to know

-The bindings are made to look as close as possible to the C++ versions.
-This means that constructors look like C++: Vect(1, 2).
-Behind the hood, this is resolved as a call to Vect.new(1,2).
-By storing the 'new' function in a local variable, you can remove this small overhead.

-Lua bindings usage examples:

-    -- Create a Car instance, Car.Noisy is a constant defined in a C++ enum. local car = Car('my car', Car.Noisy)

-    -- Execute the C++ 'brandName' method.
-    print(car:brandName())

-    -- Set the name of the car (public C++ attribute, a std::string here). car.name = 'my old car'

-    -- Get the std::string name
-    print(car.name)

-    -- You can store \0 in strings car.name = 'my old car\0which I did not like'

-    -- Create a vector
-    local v1 = Vect(1,2)
-    local v2 = Vect(4,5)

-    -- Calls the overloaded operator+().
-This is return value optimized to allocate a single Vect. local v3 = v1 + v2

-    -- operator*(double d)
-    v3 = v1 * 4

-    -- cross product
-    -- operator*(const Vect &v)
-    print(v3 * Vect(1,2))